 Having been seized by the crown in 1381, Kilkenny Castle was purchased by the Butler family in 1391.
 The Butler’s arrived in Ireland with the Norman Invasion and thus, Kilkenny Castle became the home of a very powerful family – the Butlers of Ormonde – who ruled the surrounding area for centuries.

-In 1935, the contents of the castle were sold for £6,000 and the castle was abandoned for thirty years.
+In 1935, the contents of the castle were sold for £6,000 and the castle was abandoned for over thirty years.
 In 1967, Arthur Butler, 6th Marquess and 24th Earl of Ormonde sold the deteriorating castle to the Castle Restoration Committee and from then on Kilkenny Castle has belonged to the people of Kilkenny.

 The Castle Today

 Today the Castle stands in all its splendour boasting beautiful parkland and is a popular destination for walks, picnics, exercise, and family days out.
-The rose garden and fountain are the perfect place to relax and the pond is home to wild ducks and water hens.
+The rose garden and fountain are the perfect places to relax and the pond is home to wild ducks and water hens.

 Inside, the rooms of the castle have been restored and carefully preserved.
 Visitors can wander through the castle where the Chinese withdrawing room, state dining room, grand staircase, tapestry room, anteroom, library, the bedroom corridor and the picture gallery wing can be seen just as they would have been when the Butler family were living in the castle.